AllenInstitute/AllenSDK/doc_template/brain_observatory.rst

 **Spontaneous activity**

 This stimulus was used to record activity from neurons when there was no visual stimulus being presented.
-The stimulus was 5 minutes of mean lunimance gray.
+The stimulus was 5 minutes of mean luminance gray.